ferrara94/Pallene_Compiler/README.md

 ------------------------------------------------------------------------
 SEMANTIC ANALYSIS and C Translation

 	° To semantic analysis and C Translation I implemented the Visitor Design Pattern on Syntax Tree.
 	° The package called "Scope" contains classes like SymbolTable or TypeSystem.
 	° the Class which does the Semantic Analysis is "testerSemantic".
 	° the Class which does the C Translation is "testerC".
 ------------------------------------------------------------------------
 VISITOR

-	° the "visitor" package contains the necessary classes and interfaces to implement the Visitor pattern.
+	° the "visitor" package contains the necessary classes and interfaces to implement the visitor pattern
 	° Visitable
 	° Visitor
 	° CVisitor
 	° SemanticVisitor
 ------------------------------------------------------------------------

 TEST FILES

 	° file txt in "test_file" directory.